Medication Recommendation via Dual Molecular Modalities and Multi-Step Enhancement: Methods

 \subsection{Pre-training}

-In this phase, our aim is to integrate the bimodal structure of molecules, which involves the representation of 2D and 3D structures as well as mutual information learning.
+In this phase, our aim is to integrate the dual-modality information of molecules, which involves the representation of 2D and 3D structures as well as mutual information learning.
+To ensure the training efficiency of the model and reduce complexity, a contrastive learning pre-training method is employed.

+For the 2D molecular modality, we first represent it as a graph structure.
+The medication molecule consists of atoms and bonds, where atoms serve as nodes and chemical bonds as edges.
+Given a molecule \( G \), the representation of the entire graph is generated through \( l \) layers of Graph Neural Networks (GNN).

-In terms of embedding representations, 2D modal data utilizes Graph Neural Networks (GNN) to encode the molecular structure of drugs and obtain holistic-level representations.
-GNN iteratively updates node features by aggregating features of neighboring nodes, i.e., updating representations of atomic nodes through specific aggregation strategies.
+In this paper, we use GIN \citep{gin}, a variant of GNN, as the encoder for medication molecular graphs to obtain holistic-level representations, which is commonly used in recent work related to medication recommendation and molecular research \citep{mole_relate_work_1, mole_relate_work_2, mole_relate_work_3}.
+GIN iteratively updates node features by aggregating features of neighboring nodes, i.e., updating representations of atomic nodes through aggregation strategies.
 In general, we have: